wdk-docs/nest-docs/content/graphql/subscriptions.md

 The `authToken` in this example is only sent once by the client, when the connection is first established.
 All subscriptions made with this connection will have the same `authToken`, and thus the same user info.

+!!! warning

-> warning **Note** There is a bug in `subscriptions-transport-ws` that allows connections to skip the `onConnect` phase (read [more](https://github.com/apollographql/subscriptions-transport-ws/issues/349)).
+    There is a bug in `subscriptions-transport-ws` that allows connections to skip the `onConnect` phase (read [more](https://github.com/apollographql/subscriptions-transport-ws/issues/349)).
 You should not assume that `onConnect` was called when the user starts a subscription, and always check that the `context` is populated.

 If you're using the `graphql-ws` package, the signature of the `onConnect` callback will be slightly different: